-- Funding of up to 15,000 CHF to be used in the 6 months following award.
-The total funding envelope is 30,000CHF to be divided into 2-3 projects (15,000 CHF max per applicant). - The funds can be used towards a wide range of activities including: - Applied research: strategies to inform specific policy processes, strategies for translating the results of science into effective policy, stakeholder mapping, adapting a conceptual paper to a new case study - Knowledge transfer activities: transforming academic article(s) into policy briefs, training materials, communications packages or digital tools - Engagement activities: Outreach activities, organizing dialogues or roundtables with water authorities or diplomats, connecting with policy-makers, intervening in policy arenas - 2 visits to Geneva (inception meeting and wrap-up meeting) - Support from Geneva Water Hub staff on science-policy interface conceptualization and techniques, stakeholder mapping and identification, networking opportunities, and Genevabased policy processes. - Two one-on-one mentoring sessions with high-level water diplomats.
+- Funding of individuals up to a maximum of 12,500 CHF to be used in the 6 months following award.
+The total funding envelope is 25,000 CHF to be divided into 2-3 projects. - The funds can be used towards a wide range of activities including: - Applied research: strategies to inform specific policy processes, strategies for translating the results of science into effective policy, stakeholder mapping, adapting a conceptual paper to a new case study - Knowledge transfer activities: transforming academic article(s) into policy briefs, training materials, communications packages or digital tools - Engagement activities: Outreach activities, organizing dialogues or roundtables with water authorities or diplomats, connecting with policy-makers, intervening in policy arenas - A visit to Geneva in December 2025 for the final wrap up meeting and event. - Support from Geneva Water Hub staff on science-policy interface conceptualization and techniques, stakeholder mapping and identification, networking opportunities, and Genevabased policy processes. - At least two one-on-one mentoring sessions with high-level water diplomats. - The opportunity to have your research inform Geneva Water Hub's work on water diplomacy, through integration into our educational activities and courses and/or through the strategic support we provide to our clients on navigating water-related tension and conflict.